kim-atkinson/spacejoy/README.md

 # SpaceJoy Newsletter

-Design and build for an online home decor magazine.
+Email design and build for an online home decor magazine.
 The newsletter has two goals: drive users to the website and encourage purchases from partners.
 This content is highlighted with single-columns and button-style CTAs.

 Tech Stack: Figma, HTML, CSS